annenkov/unmix/readme.txt

  - used Racket module system ("require" instead of "load");
- - added explicit conversion to mutable pairs in some places (Racket pair is immutable by default and "set-car!" and "set-cdr!" can't be applied).
-Adde some macros and utils to handle mutable pairs.
+ - added explicit conversion to mutable pairs in some places (Racket pair is immutable by default and "set-car!" and "set-cdr!" can't be applied);
+ - added some macros and utils to handle mutable pairs;
- - target programs generated as Racket modules with ".rkt" extension;
+ - target programs generated as Racket modules with ".rkt" extension (and can be ran using Racket);
  - Robert Glueck's recursive version (in "resurs" dir) merged to single "xmainpe.rkt" file (there are three files in v3.0: "xmainpe.scm", "xpe.scm", "xggg.scm");